 - Daily churn: -516.04 claims subtracted from the backlog

-Current and future applicants should be encouraged by the program’s improvements in the January 2017 veterans disability benefits statistics report.
+Both current and future applicants should appreciate program’s improvements.
 The current claims backlog numbers are significantly lower than we saw at the close of 2016.
 This shows how hard the VA is working to speed up the approval process to get eligible veterans the benefits they need.

 Can A VA-Accredited Attorney Help?

 Before filing your own disability benefits claim, consider getting a legal consultation with a VA-accredited attorney in your area.
 An experienced disability advocate contingency-fee lawyer can help walk you through the application process and potentially represent you without paying any out-of-pocket costs.
 A Social Security lawyer can tell you what medical evidence paperwork you’ll need to include in order to best support your disability claim.
 Moreover, an attorney or disability advocate can stay in touch with the local VA office on your behalf or appeal an unfavorable determination decision, if needed.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!